 “It is inspiring to see both large and small communities across the nation come together around a book,” said National Endowment for the Arts Acting Chairman Mary Anne Carter.
 “We always look forward to the unique ways cities, towns, and organizations, like Toms River Regional Schools, explore these stories and encourage community participation in a wide variety of events.”

 For its 2019-2020 program, the district selected as its book of choice Burning Bright, a novel through which author Ron Rash “gathers several of the finest stories anyone could hope to read,” according to the Irish Times.
+The novel earned the prestigious Frank O'Connor International Short Story Award in 2010.

 “This is the next step in Toms River’s evolution through NEA Big Read,” said Tonya Rivera, high school ELA supervisor and NEA Big Read co-director.
 “We experienced so much success this past year with The Things They Carried, and now Burning Bright-- a positively stunning and beautiful novel, and my personal favorite within the NEA Big Read canon-- will steer us through even more collaborative, honest, and inspiring conversations and activities.”